KhalixColoma/CS3/Q1/q1_sg2_a2.md

 # Question with Checklist

 **1. Efficiency**
-Which algorithm is faster when the list of numbers is very large?
-Why?
+*Which algorithm is faster when the list of numbers is very large?
+Why?*

+---